GoogleCloudPlatform/cloud-builders/twine/README.md

 While there is, as of this writing, no official Twine image, users may install Twine from a Python image.
 The Python team provides `python` images that support multiple tagged versions of Python on multiple platforms.
-Please visit https://hub.docker.com/_/python for details.
+Please visit https://hub.docker.com/_/python for more details.
 The following example illustrates usage of an official `python` image.

 ## Example: